ambaradan/docsmarker/docs/rocksmarker/mappings.md

 : **Toggle Horizontal terminal**: `<a-t>`

-: Allows you to open and close the terminal in horizontal mode.
-When ++alt+"t"++ is pressed in normal, insertion or terminal mode, the terminal opens or closes in horizontal mode.
+: Allows for the opening and closing of the terminal in horizontal mode.
+When pressing ++alt+"t"++ in normal, insertion, or terminal mode, the terminal opens or closes in horizontal mode.

 : **Toggle vertical terminal**: `<a-v>`

-: Allows you to open and close the terminal in vertical mode.
-When you press ++alt+"v"++ in normal, insertion or terminal mode, the terminal opens or closes in vertical mode.
+: Allows for the opening and closing of the terminal in vertical mode.
+When you press ++alt+"v"++ in normal, insertion, or terminal mode, the terminal opens or closes in vertical mode.

 : **Toggle float terminal**: `<a-f>`

-: Allows you to open and close the terminal in float mode.
-When you press ++alt+"f"++ in normal, insertion or terminal mode, the terminal opens or closes in float mode.
+: Allows for the opening and closing of the terminal in float mode.
+When you press ++alt+"f"++ in normal, insertion, or terminal mode, the terminal opens or closes in float mode.

 ### Logs Management

-The mapping defined in this section is used to manage notifications and status messages in your working environment.
-This mapping allows you to view notifications and status messages from running processes, as well as manage the status information of plugins and extensions.
+The mapping defined in this section manages notifications and status messages in your working environment.
+You can use this mapping to view notifications and status messages from running processes, and to manage the status information of plugins and extensions.

 : **View messages**: `<leader>lg`

-: Allows you to view system messages passed to **fidget.nvim**.
+: Allows for the viewing of system messages passed to **fidget.nvim**.
 When you press ++space+"l"+"g"++ in normal mode, a window with editor and plugin status messages opens.

 ## Conclusions

 In conclusion, the mappings presented in this page represent a comprehensive and customized collection of commands and shortcuts to enhance the experience of using the code editor.
-The `editor.remap()` function has been used extensively to build these mappings, offering great flexibility and customization in defining custom commands.
+Here the `editor.remap()` function is extensively used to build these mappings, offering great flexibility and customization in defining custom commands.

-The `editor.remap()` function allows you to redefine existing commands or create new ones, assigning them specific actions and custom descriptions.
-This allows you to create a collection of mappings that cover a wide range of functionality, from basic operations such as saving and closing buffers, to more advanced features such as file management, text search and replace, and Git commit management.
+You can use the `editor.remap()` function to redefine existing commands or create new ones, assigning them specific actions and custom descriptions.
+You can use these to create a collection of mappings that cover a wide range of functionality, from basic operations such as saving and closing buffers, to more advanced features such as file management, text search and replace, and Git commit management.